DominikN/rosdevday21-remote-robot/README.md

 ![CycloneDDS XML configuration](docs/cyclone-dds-edit.png)

 Please place IPv6 address of the `turtle-controller-1` device.

-In my example it is `fc94:8ef5:c077:330b:5309:d096:fbd6:def4` and save a file.
+In this example it's `fc94:8ef5:c077:330b:5309:d096:fbd6:def4` and save a file.

-4. Running a turtlesim
+#### 4. Run a turtlesim

 Execute the following lines in the terminal window inside this ROSject: